superhero-com/superhero/docs/tutorials/hackathon/08-integrate-into-superhero-extension.md

 const results = await contract.methods.get_results(0)
 ```

-> [!TIP]
+!!! tip
-> Consider emitting small on‑chain events and handling heavy processing off‑chain, then pushing entries into the feed via `pushFeedEntry`.
+    Consider emitting small on‑chain events and handling heavy processing off‑chain, then pushing entries into the feed via `pushFeedEntry`.

 ## UI/UX tips
 - Disable action buttons if not in open window or while pending